counterfactual/monorepo/ARCHITECTURE.md

 ### resolution

-An instance of the struct `Transfer.Details`
+An instance of the struct `Transfer.Transaction`

 ```
 struct Details {